AndrewJBateman/angular-gauges-realdata/README.md

 ## Status & To-Do List

+* Status: Not working - error message:

+`app.component.html:1 ERROR TypeError: Cannot read property update of undefined
+    at RadialGauge$$1.push../node_modules/ng-canvas-gauges/fesm5/ng-canvas-gauges.js.BaseGauge.basicUpdate (ng-canvas-gauges.js:347).`

-* Status: Working app that displays a gauge, configurable from `app.component.html`.
+* Once fixed, will be app that displays a gauge, configurable from `app.component.html`.

-* To-Do: Add functionality and extend to include connection to an API.
+* To-Do: Fix.
+Add functionality and extend to include connection to an API.

 ## Inspiration